davorf/BlackBeanControl/README.md

 - Port - optional parameter.
 If the script is called with Port parameter, port found in the configuration file will be ignored, and a script will use port from this parameter.
 - MAC Address - optional parameter.
 If the script is called with MAC address parameter, MAC address found in the configuration file will be ignored, and a script will use MAC address from this parameter.
 - Timeout - optional parameter.
 If the script is called with Timeout parameter, Timeout found in the configuration file will be ignored, and a script will use Timeout from this parameter.
+- Re-key - optional parameter.
+This will re-key existing IR data to a new format that does not use the device key for storage.
+If the data was stored previously with a specific Broadlink device that device name will need to be provided for re-keying by providing a device name via -d.

 IP Address, Port, MAC Address and Timeout command line parameters can not be used separately.